David-Durst/embeddedHaskellAetherling/theory/Basic.md

 1. `input_parallelism(f :: t -> t') = type_parallelism(t)`
 1. `output_parallelism(f :: t -> t') = type_parallelism(t')`

+The parallelism property of a fully parallel operator is equivalent to the length property of the corresponding operator in the sequence language.

 ### Throughput
 An operator's throughput is the number of atoms produced or consumed per clock.